ericsonga/APCSAReview/_sources/Unit2-Using-Objects/Exercises.rst

    :answer_c: Hello Bob Hello Bob
    :answer_d: Hello Bob Hello
    :correct: b
-   :feedback_a: When making an instance of a class, the constructor always runs first
+   :feedback_a: The constructor is called first and prints out one "Hello ".
-   :feedback_b: When making an instance of a class, the constructor always runs first
+   :feedback_b: The constructor is called first and prints out one "Hello " followed by the printSomething() method which prints out "Hello Bob ".
-   :feedback_c: When making an instance of a class, the constructor always runs first
+   :feedback_c: The constructor is called first and prints out one "Hello ".
-   :feedback_d: When making an instance of a class, the constructor always runs first
+   :feedback_d: The constructor is called first and prints out one "Hello " followed by printSomething().

-   Assume that SomeClass and MainClass are properly defined in seperate files.
-What is the output of the code ran in main()?
+   Assume that SomeClass and MainClass are properly defined in separate files.
+What is the output of the code in main()?

    .. code-block:: java

-      public class SomeClass
+      class SomeClass
       {
           public SomeClass()
           {
-              System.out.println("Hello ");
+              System.out.print("Hello ");
           }

           void printSomething(String name)